 Although a very critical element to making your content available, format is not enough.
-In most cases, the Digital Merchant will provide a set of terms that must be closely followed to help ensure your content is correctly ingested into their systems.
+In most cases the Digital Merchant will provide a set of terms that must be closely followed to help ensure your tracks, videos, ringtones, etc., are accurately ingested into their systems.
 The following are some standard components and excerpts of a typical Digital Merchant SLA (Service Level Agreement):

-Initial Delivery - Each Digital Merchant will have specific timelines and requirements for delivering content.
-These will be critical deadlines as they pertain to the release date, launch, etc. for the content submitted.

-"Content should be delivered at least 5 business days before earliest territory release date, with respect to proper delivery specifications as 'insert' deliveries"

-Updates (Pre-release) - After the initial content submission, the Digital Merchant will most likely provide a window of time for updates, takedowns, etc.

-"Metadata updates and takedowns should be delivered at least 36 hours before expected live date through our feed"

-Format - Each Digital Merchant will have specific format requirements and restrictions.

-"We accept audio files in way, aiff and mp3 formats.

-"We do not accept hard-drive deliveries."

-Definitions - Similar to the definitions provided for this style guide, each Digital Merchant will have a specific set of definitions that relate to content submissions.
+- Initial Delivery Each Digital Merchant will have specific timelines and requirements for delivering content.
+These will be critical deadlines as they pertain to the release date, launch, etc. for the content submitted. - e.g., "Content should be delivered at least 5 business days before earliest territory release date, with respect to proper delivery specifications as "insert" deliveries" - Updates (Pre-release) After the initial content submission, the Digital Merchant will most likely provide a window of time for updates, takedowns, etc. - e.g., "Metadata updates and takedowns should be delivered at least 36 hours before expected live date through our feed" - Format Each Digital Merchant will have specific format requirements and restrictions. - e.g., "We accept audio files in wav, aiff and mp3 formats. - e.g., "We do not accept hard-drive deliveries." - Definitions Similar to the definitions provided for this style guide, each Digital Merchant will have a specific set of definitions that relate to content submissions.

-DDEX: For a quick explanation of how DDEX handles delivery information, please refer to DDEX guide section 6 Content Delivery.

-NEXT STEPS
+The DDEX ERN Choreography has defined a state-less way of communicating "initial deliveries" as well as "updates"; DDEX does not differentiate between the two SLA message types.
+Thus a merchant would, when receiving a DDEX NewReleaseMessage, need to check whether it has the relevant Releases already in its system.
+If it has, it needs to consider the message an update; if it has not; then the message is an initial delivery.

+Next Steps

-FEEDBACK & RECOMMENDATIONS
+Feedback & Recommendations

+Areas like classical recordings and local licensing standards for copyright notices are in discussion for future versions.
 We need ongoing participation to keep the Music Metadata Style Guide moving forward.

-Please share your feedback and recommendations for the next version of the guide at the following link:
+Share your feedback and recommendations for the next version of the guide at https://musicbiz.wufoo.com/forms/metadata-style-guide-v2-feedback/

-https://docs.google.com/document/d/1wCPZdYAdRvijiVrxuejTetX4LJ750ek-WH30AyRqotrM/edit?usp=sharing